dsa-ou/m269-installer/README.md

 The command line prompt becomes `(m269-23j) ...` to remind you that you're using the M269 software and not your default Python installation.

-Once the M269 software is active, you can enter `nb` to open the M269 cover notebook, from which you can access all other notebooks.
+Once the M269 software is active, enter `nb` to open the Jupyter dashboard in your M269 folder.
+In the dashboard you can navigate to any subfolder and open any notebook.

-After finishing working on the notebooks, close them in the browser, and press Ctrl-c twice in the terminal to stop executing the `nb` command.
+After finishing working on the notebooks, go back to the web browser tab with the Jupyter dashboard and click on the 'Quit' button, then close the tab.

-Obviously, the `nb` command only works after you install the M269 book (available in the Resources tab of the M269 site) in your M269 folder.

 When you are done working on M269:

-1. Enter `deactivate`.
+1. Enter `deactivate` in the terminal.
 This stops using the M269 software.
    The command line prompt no longer starts with `(m269-23j)`.
 2. If you're using WSL, enter `logout`.
 3. You may close the terminal or command prompt, if you wish.